switux/AstroWeatherStation/README.md

 # AstroWeatherStation

-ESP32 based weather station with astronomical observatory features
+ESP32 based weather station with features to help operate an astronomical observatory.

 ## GOAL